Electrophorus electricus: Physiology

 Sachs' organ is associated with electrolocation.
 Inside the organ are many muscle-like cells, called electrocytes.
 Each cell produces 0.15 V, the cells being stacked in series to enable the organ to generate nearly 10 V at around 25 Hz in frequency.
 These signals are emitted by the main organ; Hunter's organ can emit signals at rates of several hundred hertz.

 There are several physiological differences among the three electric organs, which allow them to have very different functions.
 The main electrical organ and the strong-voltage section of Hunter's organ are rich in calmodulin, a protein that is involved in high-voltage production.
 Additionally, the three organs have varying amounts of Na+/K+-ATPase, which is a Na+/K+ ion pump that is crucial in the formation of voltage.
 The main and Hunter's organs have a high expression of this protein, giving it a high sensitivity to changes in ion concentration, whereas Sachs' organ has a low expression of this protein.

 The typical output is sufficient to stun or deter virtually any animal.
 The eels can vary the intensity of the electric discharge, using lower discharges for hunting and higher intensities for stunning prey or defending themselves.
 They can also concentrate the discharge by curling up and making contact at two points along its body.
-When agitated, they can produce these intermittent electric shocks over at least an hour without tiring.

 E. electricus also possesses high frequency–sensitive tuberous receptors, which are distributed in patches over its body.
 This feature is apparently useful for hunting other Gymnotiformes.
 E. electricus has been prominent in the study of bioelectricity since the 18th century.
 The species is of some interest to researchers, who make use of its acetylcholinesterase and adenosine triphosphate.

 Despite being the first described species in the genus and thus the most famous example, E. electricus actually has the weakest maximum voltage of the three species in the genus, at only 480 volts (as opposed to 572 volts in E. varii and 860 volts in E. voltai).